CR-Walker: Tree-Structured Graph Reasoning and Dialog Acts for Conversational Recommendation: CR-Walker: Conversational Recommendation Walker

-To introduce external structured knowledge, we extract graph from DBpedia \cite{auer2007dbpedia} and add generic classes in the fashion introduced in Sec. \ref{sec:reasoning}.
-We encode the graph using R-GCN \cite{schlichtkrull2018modeling}, for its capability of modeling neighboring connection more accurately by considering different relations.
-Formally, for each entity $e \in \mathcal{E}$, the graph embedding $\boldsymbol{h}_e^{(l)} \in \mathbb{R}^{d^{(l)}}$ at each layer $l$ is calculated as:
+\paragraph{Entity Embedding} To introduce external structured knowledge in CR-Walker, we extract KG from DBpedia \cite{auer2007dbpedia} and add generic classes (see Sec. \ref{sec:concept}).
+We encode the graph using R-GCN \cite{schlichtkrull2018modeling}, by virtue of its capability of modeling neighboring connections more accurately by considering different relations.
+Formally, for each entity $e \in \mathcal{E}$, the entity embedding $\boldsymbol{h}_e^{(l)} \in \mathbb{R}^{d}$ at each layer $l$ is calculated as: